bk1285/rpi_wordclock/doc/doc_general_considerations.rst

 .. note:: This project is currently still in an experimental state:

   * The documentation contains the main steps to build a wordclock, but might not guide you through all steps in greatest detail
-  * Depending on your language-dependent stancil-layout, you might need to adapt the software.
+  * Depending on your language-dependent stencil-layout, you might need to adapt the software.
     Feel free to contribute here!
     Currently available: